Leafwing-Studios/fop-rules/docs/character-options/classes/runeseeker.md

 At level 20, you have reached the current pinnacle of knowledge of your magic, and begin to invent new techniques.

 You gain access to the Scholarship downtime activity.
-When you use this downtime activity, you may replace one of your spells or alterations known (or the choice made for your Elaborate Runes class feature), replacing it with another choice from the same class feature.
+When you use this downtime activity, you may replace any of your class decision (such as one of your spells or alterations known), replacing it with another choice from the same class feature.

 In addition, you gain a powerful bonus to your spells, as described in the section for your school of magic, found at the end of this class description.